chenweida6220/CodePath-Projects/README.md

 Description: Cross-Site Request Forgery is an attack in which a user is tricked into performing actions on another site by inadvertently clicking on a link or submitting a form.
 It is not a genuine user request.

+Used an auto-submitting script to steal the user's session and forge a requet to the database.

 <img src="cross_site_request_forgery.gif">
 Script Used:
 ```

 <!DOCTYPE html>